-Corona grew up in Baldwin Park, Calif., the youngest of six children in a close-knit, working-class family.
+Edgar Corona, David Geffen School of Medicine at UCLA class of 2019, grew up in Baldwin Park, California.
+He is the youngest of six children in a close-knit working-class family.
 "As a low-income Latino community, Baldwin Park is vibrant and a great place to grow up," he says.
 "But it has a lot of challenges: food deserts, widespread childhood obesity and a school system that is put on lockdown fairly often."

 Making the most of opportunities

-Corona counts himself lucky to have attended a high school focused on student retention and creating a rigorous academic environment — one that included AP classes.
-He received enthusiastic support, but not specific guidance, at home.
+Edgar counts himself lucky to have attended a high school focused on student retention and rigorous academics.
+At home, he received enthusiastic support, but not specific guidance.

-His parents are monolingual Mexican immigrants who didn't go past grade school.
-"My parents were all about me getting a good education, but they didn't know what that really meant," Corona says.
+Monolingual Mexican immigrants, Edgar’s parents didn't go to college.
+"My parents were all about me getting a good education, but they didn't know what that really meant," Edgar says.
 "I found out about many opportunities from my peers in school."

 Bridging two worlds

-It was clear that life in higher education would require some adjustment.
-"As first-generation college students, we have to learn everything so much quicker than students who are already familiar with the idea of being [in] college," Corona says.
+Edgar realized college life would require some adjustment.
+"As first-generation college students, we have to learn everything so much quicker than students who are already familiar with the idea of being [in] college," Edgar says.
 "Westwood is about 35 miles and a world apart in demographics and affluence.
 I felt like I was constantly torn between home and UCLA."

-Undergraduate life went well for Corona as he majored in biochemistry and minored in Chicano studies.
+Once Edgar realized he could be in college and still feel connected to his parents, undergraduate life went well; he majored in biochemistry and minored in Chicano studies.
 "I looked for experiences I could relate to and found Chicanos/Latinos for Community Medicine, which focuses on the underserved," he says.
 "I started meeting providers who are what I want to be: a culturally sensitive, linguistically competent physician."

 Moving on to medical school